EyasuTeshome/shifttracker/job-search/coding-challenges/coding_challenges_practice.md

 # Coding challenges practice

 ## Learning objectives

 - Solve interview-like coding challenges.

 ### Estimated time: 3h

 ## Exercise

-As mentioned in the [Coding challenges practice: intro](Coding challenges practice: intro), the only way to prepare for coding challenges is to solve as many coding challenges as possible.
+As mentioned in the [Coding challenges practice: intro](./coding_challenges_practice.md), the only way to prepare for coding challenges is to **solve as many coding challenges as possible** in order to **understand how they work and how to best approach them**.

 As this exercise is a recurring one, each time you will be able to select one (or more) challenges to solve.

-**It is your responsibility to select the coding challenge for a given day.**
+**Note: It is your responsibility to select the coding challenge for a given day!**

 ### Instructions

 1. Look for a coding challenge(s) (spend up to 0.5h on this) by browsing the following resources:

 - [Get a random coding challenge in the 3rd row of the Mock Interview Generator](https://docs.google.com/spreadsheets/d/1HkUyBZdcpGz_aEUa8W_rtNhS739jly8HY6sXVPPSAro/edit#gid=2041017957).
 - [Get a random quick and simple coding challenge](https://docs.google.com/spreadsheets/d/1HkUyBZdcpGz_aEUa8W_rtNhS739jly8HY6sXVPPSAro/edit#gid=144653283).
 - Solve coding challenges from [leetcode.com](https://leetcode.com/problemset/all/).